tjguk/networkzero/README.rst

 using a local WiFi or even Ethernet setup but testing or running live with the robot itself becoming an AP.

-For the turntable project, we have three RPis: the turntable listens for commands; the detector publishes hits; and the controller sends commands and subscribes to hits.
+For the turntable project, we have three RPis: the Turntable listens for commands; the Detector publishes hits; and the Controller sends commands and subscribes to hits.
 For development, we want to run two or more of those services on the *same* box, using different processes.

-NB this is a different problem to what DNS solves: we don't want to discover hosts, we want to discover services, and in a fairly ad hoc manner.
+NB this is a different problem to what DNS solves: we don't want to discover hosts, we want to discover services, and in a fairly transparent manner.
 It's the same kind of problem which zeroconf is solving. [http://www.zeroconf.org/]

 Basic Offering